 Therapy is a safe place to process feelings and get non-judgmental support.
 Find a therapist experienced with divorce clients.
 [Read: Find Out How to Work with a Therapist for more.]
-If money is an issue, try a free alternative: talk to a clergyperson or go to a 12-step group.
+If money is an issue, try an alternative: talk to a clergyperson or go to a 12-step group.
 Confiding in friends is fine, but be careful not to burn people out.
 Coping skills that are cheap and life-affirming include: journaling, making art, gardening, walking/hiking, mindfulness (yoga/meditation).

 Don’t let the Divorce Diet sap your energy.
 Pounds shed during a time of upheaval will just reappear, and then some, once the crisis is past.
 Since most grocery stores stock nutritious, pre-packaged, single-serving foods, it’s easy to have a healthy supply of food on hand.
 Eating right won’t make your divorce go away, but it will give you the reserves you need to manage it.